CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 * Some older versions of applications are not available anymore.

 Please note that old login nodes (`puhti-login1` and `puhti-login2`) are no longer available.
-The new login nodes have been renamed as, `puhti-login11` and `puhti-login12`.
+The new login nodes have been renamed as `puhti-login11` and `puhti-login12`.
 Also, the ssh keys of the login nodes have changed and the checksums of the new keys are:

 | SHA256 checksum                             | Key                                |